object-oriented-python/object-oriented-programming/doc/source/3_objects.rst

   print(a + b)

 What does it do?
 Well, assuming that `a` and `b` are suitably defined, it prints their sum.
-This, however, begs the question: what is "suitably defined", and what is "sum"?
+This, however, begs the questions: what is "suitably defined", and what is "sum"?
 For example:

 .. code-block:: ipython3